What’s one business concept that's widely recognized as important, often blamed when projects go off the rails, and rarely defined clearly?

 2. Providing regular project status updates

-The next component of project visibility is providing regular project status updates, such as in a weekly team meeting or management huddle.
+The next component of project visibility is providing regular project statuses such as in a weekly team meeting or management huddle.

 It’s not enough to kick off a project and define its end goals – teams and stakeholders need consistent updates on how the project is going.
 Make sure these are clear and helpful — no longer than they need to be and full of actionable information.